Dynamic range, loudness war… such a slippery argument to talk about, right?! But, I have a brave heart so, let’s dive in!

 Everyone behind the console should let them know that the “pump” starts from the musician’s performance during the recording session.

-As an example, I am totally fine with a drummer smashing cymbals as crazy as they like during a live concert, but in the studio, they need to be played.
+As an example, I am totally fine with a drummer smashing cymbals as chaotic as they like during a live concert, but in the studio, they need to be played.
 With the required intensity but wisely, of course.

 The more a musician has control over their instrument, the better the final product will sound.
 Useless to say that everything is allowed if it’s an artistic choice, even smashing cymbals to the limit.
 But, most of the time, this is not the case.